PetrKryslUCSD/MeshCore.jl/docs/src/guide/guide.md

 ## Example

-Let us begin with a simple example of the use of the library:
+Let us begin with a simple example of the use of the library.
+(The next step relies on a related package, `MeshPorter`.)
 First import the mesh from a file:
 ```
 mesh = import_NASTRAN("trunc_cyl_shell_0.nas")
 ```